Nuyorican Soul

 Nuyorican Soul is an American music group from New York City, New York.
-It was formed by Little Louie Vega and Kenny "Dope" Gonzalez.
+It was formed by Little Louie Vega and Kenny "Dope" Gonzalez, as a "loose collective of salsa, soul, and dance music artists".

 In 1996, the group released "Runaway".
 The single reached number one on the Billboard Dance Club Songs chart and the UK Dance Singles Chart.
 In 1997, the group released a studio album, Nuyorican Soul.
 It featured guest appearances from George Benson, Roy Ayers, Tito Puente, DJ Jazzy Jeff, Jocelyn Brown, Vincent Montana Jr., Salsoul Orchestra, and India.
 It peaked at number 25 on the UK Albums Chart.
 A 2006 reissue version of the album includes an additional bonus disc.